 Professor Fan is internationally known for her research on migration, regional development and gender in China and has published numerous articles.
 Her book China on the Move: Migration, the State, and the Household (Routledge, 2008) is a pioneering study on rural-urban migration and split households in China.
 She has co-edited two international, interdisciplinary journals: Regional Studies and Eurasian Geography and Economics.

-A regular commentator for the New York Times, Professor Fan has been frequently interviewed by the media, including the BBC, China Radio International, National Public Radio, Tavis Smiley, and Bloomberg, and she has given keynotes throughout Europe, Asia, Australia, and the U.S. She is a recipient of the UCLA Distinguished Teaching Award, an American Council on Education Fellowship, an Andrew W. Mellon Grant to innovate area and international studies, and major research grants from the Henry Luce Foundation and National Science Foundation.
+A regular commentator for the New York Times, Professor Fan is also frequently interviewed by the media, including the BBC, China Radio International, National Public Radio, Tavis Smiley, and Bloomberg News.
+She has delivered keynote speeches throughout Europe, Asia, Australia, and the U.S. She is a recipient of the UCLA Distinguished Teaching Award, an American Council on Education Fellowship, an Andrew W. Mellon grant to innovate area and international studies, and major research grants from the Henry Luce Foundation and National Science Foundation.